jstac/versioned_dotfiles/README.md

 * Unzip and copy to `~/.local/share/fonts`
 * Run the command `fc-cache -fv` to manually rebuild the font cache

+* To see the list of fonts visible to kitty use `kitty +list-fonts`

 ### SSH